VaidehiRaipat/Social_homophily_evacuation_decisions/README.md

 **Raw mobility data are not included in this repository.**

 This repo is structured for a public or semi-public release **without restricted data**.
-The paper states that the mobility data were obtained through Cuebiq/Spectus under restricted access and are therefore not publicly available.
+The mobility data were obtained through Cuebiq/Spectus under restricted access and are therefore not publicly available.
 Only non-sensitive derived outputs, code, documentation, and optionally small metadata tables or schemas should be committed.

 ## Repository structure